emmastiefel/emmastiefel.github.io/DH-final-project/README.md

 'Title': The title of the song.
-Determined by extracting text with the 'entry-title' class from each doolset lyrics song page. \n
+Determined by extracting text with the 'entry-title' class from each doolset lyrics song page. <br/>
 'Album': The album the song first appeared in, or its designation as a Soundcloud or miscellaneous song.
-Determined by extracting text with the 'entry-title' class from each doolset lyrics album page.
+Determined by extracting text with the 'entry-title' class from each doolset lyrics album page.<br/>
-'Date': The date the album the song appeared in was released, if relevant, or the date it was released on Soundcloud or YouTube.
+'Date': The date the album the song appeared in was released, if relevant, or the date it was released on Soundcloud or YouTube.<br/>
 'Track Number': A numerical label for songs in each album, starting at 0.
 Primarily used for positioning visualizations of songs in D3.js, does not reflect actual track order.
 'Unique Word Count': Number of unique words in the bag of words representation of the complete translated lyrics of the song.
 Does not include stopwords and punctuation.
 'Notes to Lyrics Ratio Original': Length of the string of all notes extracted for a song divided by the length of the string of all lyrics extracted for a song.
 Does not use the bag of words representation so it contains all words scraped from the site.